guarinogabriel/Mac-CLI/README.md

 * Python

 ### Integrated Projects
-The following amazing projects have been integrated on the mac script (all the integrated projects can be installed running "mac install:all"):
+The following amazing projects have been integrated on the mac script (all the integrated projects can be installed running `mac install:all`):
 * Glances (https://github.com/nicolargo/glances)
 * speedtest-cli (https://github.com/sivel/speedtest-cli)
 * n98-magerun (https://github.com/netz98/n98-magerun)